khofstadter/navigatingthedigitalworld.com/docs/content-production.md

 ---

 <!--
+- add the issue with not knowing the balance between taking and making when using AI
 - add outline for the page (TOC)
 - could fine tune podcast part with EAD (but might take too much time)
 - add more feature images for sections towards the end